kidsneuro-lab/vdjpuzzle/README.md

 |-f file|CuffNorm FPKM matrix|
 |-a file|Annotation file for each cell.
 First column contains cell ID|

+## how cellIDs are extracted (important when bam files are given as input)

 ## Run VDJPuzzle on a cluster
 VDJPuzzle support the execution on a system with PBS scheduler by adding the --qsub option.
 Every system has different parameters, thus make sure to change these parameters at the beginning of the .sh files in the script directory.

 ## Citation

+Manuscript is under review, in the meantime you can cite our biorxiv:
 Simone Rizzetto, David NP Koppstein, Jerome Samir, Mandeep Singh, Joanne H Reed, Curtis H Cai, Andrew R Lloyd, Auda A Eltahla, Christopher C Goodnow, and Fabio Luciani.
 B-cell receptor reconstruction from single-cell RNA-seq with VDJPuzzle.
-Bioinformatics, 2018

-## Contact

-If you have any problem running VDJPuzzle please contact Fabio Luciani (luciani@unsw.edu.au)
+Biorxiv, 2017